norcams/iaas/docs/team/operations/migrate.rst

 ====

 * Test first with :file:`--limit 1` to see that everything is working
-* If there is a big instance on the source, manually migrate this first (with openstack cli)
+* Use :file:`--large` on first run to migrate the instances with lots of RAM first

 Help